danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 ## Design

-Before diving into the search components, the following diagram illustrates the search flow.
+Before diving into the search components, the following diagram illustrates the search flow for an example user that wants to search for blog posts on "rails":

 ![search ui](../images/search-ui-2.png "search ui")